magz-dev/gym-project/README.md

-# MaX Fitness Centre
+# MaX Fitness

-This is a marketing website for MaX Fitness Centre.
+This is a marketing website for MaX Fitness centre.
 It has been designed to motivate and encourage potential members to start their fitness journey and pay for a membership.

 ![Screenshot 2022-06-02 20 39 05](https://user-images.githubusercontent.com/97630146/171735693-0c0b4c10-a3e4-4ba2-8ac5-1c18a0645504.png)

-## User experience (UX)
+## User Experience (UX)

 ### First Time Visitor Goals